mitmedialab/unhangout-installer/INSTALL.md

 ## Working on the installed code.

- * On all environments, the Unhangout code base is installed at <code>/usr/local/node/unhangout</code>, and start/stop/restart of the server can be managed by the script installed at <code>/etc/init.d/unhangout</code>.
+ * On all server environments, the Unhangout code base is installed at <code>/usr/local/node/unhangout</code>.
- * On production environments, all essential services are monitored via monit, and start/stop/restart of the services should be handled via [monit commands](http://mmonit.com/monit/documentation/monit.html#Arguments).
+ * On production environments, the Unhangout service is started at system boot.
+All essential services are monitored via monit, and start/stop/restart of the services should be handled via [monit commands](http://mmonit.com/monit/documentation/monit.html#Arguments).
+ * On development environments, the Unhangout service is not started at system boot.
+Start/stop/restart of the service can be managed by the script installed on the virtual machine at <code>/etc/init.d/unhangout</code>.
+The <code>vagrant/manage-vm.sh</code> script on the host can be used to start the virtual server, and will also handle starting the Unhangout service.
- * On Vagrant installations, the unhangout codebase can also be accessed directly from the host machine, in the <code>unhangout</code> directory inside the <code>VM_INSTALL_DIR</code> directory specified in <code>settings.sh</code>.
+ * On Vagrant installations, the Unhangout code base can also be accessed directly from the host machine, in the configured <code>UNHANGOUT_GIT_DIR</code> directory specified in <code>settings.sh</code>.
 This enables use of your favorite editor instead of the more limited options on the virtual machine.
- * The unhangout code base is a git clone, and git is installed and ready to use with it.

 ## Known issues

- * Vagrant installations using <code>vagrant/development-environment-init.sh</code> have a glitch where the Unhangout service doesn't have access to the files on the host machine until after boot.
-Each time the VM is rebooted, you must log into the server and run <code>service unhangout start</code> to activate the Unhangout node service.
-Or, you can use the <code>vagrant/manage-vm.sh</code> script to start the server, which will handle that for you.
  * Production installations fail to start the Unhangout service and its Monit monitoring after the initial Salt deployment.
 Running <code>service unhangout start</code>, followed by <code>monit start unhangout</code> fixes the issue.
 Subsequent server reboots do not have this issue.